stjep/presentations-talks/weidman_2017/PITCHME.md

 Increasing use of self-report measures to assess momentary experience of distinct emotions.

++++

+Increasing use of self-report measures to assess momentary experience of distinct emotions.

 Wide range of emotions studies is mirrored by breadth of research topics.

++++

-`an emphasis on measuring momentary distinct emotions, as opposed to dispositional emotional tendencies and broader affect dimensions, is a fairly novel development for which the field may not be prepared.`
+`"an emphasis on measuring momentary distinct emotions, as opposed to dispositional emotional tendencies and broader affect dimensions, is a fairly novel development for which the field may not be prepared."`

 Note:
 This is a note for the speaker.
 Why is this not rendering??